Our Wellbeing Hub

 Law Care Champion

-Consultant Gillian Bishop has been appointed as a Champion by Law Care.
+FLiP consultant and founder, Gillian Bishop, has been appointed as a Champion by Law Care.
 Law Care is a charity which offers information, training and emotional support to the legal community in both the United Kingdom and Ireland.
 Gillian’s appointment provides the opportunity to be involved in the development of wellbeing across the legal profession.

 Education, Training & Wellbeing

 The education and training of our team is a key element in ensuring that we are able to support our clients with the very best service.
-Professional skill development is provided by our dedicated Professional Development Lawyer and by our membership of bodies such as the Family Mediators Association and Resolution, the family lawyers association.
+Professional skill development is provided by our dedicated Head of Learning and Development, and by our membership of bodies such as the Family Mediators Association and Resolution, the family lawyers association.

 Our Publications →